Those participating in the Day of Healing for Tucson's children include:

 Following are some guidelines for talking with children about tragedy from http://leaderresources.org/, a resource for leaders in Christian faith traditions.
 It was written by Tracey E. Herzer.

+• First and foremost, children need to be reassured that they are safe.
 They often experience anxiety, fear and a personal sense of risk.
 Limit television viewing for younger children, especially those of preschool age.
 It is very difficult for young children to process images and messages in news reports.
 Let children know that tragic events are not our everyday experience and that the adults who love them will always try to take care of them. (ie – “I know you are scared.
 I am too.
 It’s a scary thing that happened, but I love you and I will always do my very best to make sure that you are safe.”)

+• Just like adults, children will have varied reactions to what they hear.
 They may ask lots of questions, cling to parents or exhibit other behavior of younger children, have stomachaches or headaches, or may have difficulty sleeping or have nightmares.
 Older children and adolescents may make inappropriate jokes or glib comments and may direct their anger and frustration at other seemingly unconnected situations.
 All of these are various ways of dealing with tragedy.
 Expect and give permission for a wide range of reactions.
 It is important to validate your child’s feelings and not try to explain why they should feel another way.
 Many children will need more physical affection and one-on-one time with parents.

 • The best plan for discussion is to talk honestly, but without a lot of graphic detail.
 Be gently concrete and truthful when answering questions.
 Be careful of using euphemisms for death such as the people “passed” or “went to sleep” or “went away”.
 These can send scary messages to younger children who wonder if they might go to sleep and not wake up or if their parents will go away forever.